How To Remove “Hardness” from Your Drinking Water with a Home Water Softener

 - During regeneration, the brine is pumped through the resin tank.

 - The brine solution and the hard water minerals are flushed from the tank into a nearby drain or for reuse before the softening process starts again.

 Instead of using ion-exchange (which uses salt), salt-free water softeners use a physical process known as Template Assisted Crystallization (TAC).
 This process converts the hardness minerals into a hardness crystal that will not stick to any surface in your home, thus keeping your appliances and hot water heaters free of hard water scale buildup.

-The Incredible Benefits of a Water Softener
+How To Soften Water & The Incredible Benefits of a Water Softener

 Most quality water softeners can be a big purchase, but they sure offer some significant benefits.